Table of contents

 🔑 Key points

-• First-party cookies enhance the user experience and are created by the visited domain.
+• First-party cookies enhance the user experience and are created by the domain visited.

 • Third-party cookies, created by third-party entities, track user behavior across websites.

-• Tech giants such as Google plan to phase out third-party cookies by 2024, with major implications for online advertising.
+• Tech giants such as Google plan to phase out third-party cookies by 2024, which has major implications for online ads.

 • The rise of Server Side Tracking offers an alternative to third-party cookies, with benefits such as better privacy protection.